Augmentation varieties and disk potentials II: Classification results

-\begin{proof}Such maps are discussed in more detail in the context of symplectic field theory in Ekholm \cite[Section 6.1.E]{ek:ft}.
-Any rigid such map has exactly three punctures by an index computation.
+\begin{proof} Such maps are discussed in more detail in the context of symplectic field theory in Ekholm \cite[Section 6.1.E]{ek:ft}.
+We first show that any rigid such map $u$ has exactly three punctures by an index computation.
 The bundles

 are trivial in this case, and the reader may check that the kernel of $D_u$ is one-dimensional and the cokernel vanishes; in particular these maps are regular.
 Assuming only boundary punctures, The index of the trivial Cauchy-Riemann operator $ \rank(F) + d(\white)-3$ = $\d(\white) - 2$, and after quotienting the action of $\R$ by translation, the dimension is $d(\white) - 3$.
+By rigidity, the number of punctures is $d(\white) = 3$. \end{proof}

-The existence of such a map $u$ follows, for example, from the Cartheodory-Torhorst extension of the Riemann mapping theorem, as explained in Rempe-Gillen \cite{rempe}.
-Torhorst \cite{torhorst} shows that the biholomorphism on the interior of a domain has a continuous extension if the boundary is locally connected.
-The map $u$ is a diffeomorphism on the interior, and from this it follows that $u$ is unique up to automorphism of the domain. \end{proof}
+\begin{remark} The existence of such maps $u$ in the fibers of $\R \times Z \to Y$ follows, for example, from the Cartheodory-Torhorst extension of the Riemann mapping theorem, as explained in Rempe-Gillen \cite{rempe}.
+Torhorst \cite{torhorst} shows that the biholomorphism on the interior of a domain (in this case the image $u(S)$ as a subset of a fiber) has a continuous extension if the boundary (in this case $u(\partial S)$) is locally connected.
+The map $u$ is a diffeomorphism on the interior, and from this it follows that $u$ is unique up to automorphism of the domain. \end{remark}